[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 Messy effects, possibly laggy (~22.5 casts per second, ignites and Herald of Ash explosions, Vortex effects)

-tl;dr you must get at least 14% cooldown recovery speed and no more than 15 attacks per second for maximum damage
+Short explanation: you must get at least 14% CRS and no more than 15 APS for maximum damage

-To fix this loss, our solution is to apply cooldown recovery speed to reduce our cooldown and fit it in 4 frames.
-According to tests, the cooldown recovery speed we should aim for is at least 14%.
+To fix this loss, our solution is to apply CRS to reduce our cooldown to fit the cooldown in 4 frames.
+According to tests, the CRS value we should aim for 4 frames is at least 14%.
 For 3 frames, it would be 52%, an unachievable value.

-By reducing our cooldown to 4 frames (132ms), we also increase the amount of casts per second to (a little higher than) 7.5.
-Thus, we should aim to attack as fast as we can trigger our COC and Cospris.
-As we use 2x Cospri, each with up to 7.5 casts per second and each only proccing its own skill, we should aim for exactly 15 APS (attacks per second), thus getting 7.5 attacks per second for each weapon.
+If we divide 1s by 0.132ms, we now have 7.5757.
+This shows us that by reducing our cooldown to 4 frames (132ms), we also increase the amount of casts per second to a bit higher than 7.5.
+With this, we should now aim to attack as fast as we can trigger our COC and Cospris.
+As we use 2x Cospri, each with up to 7.5 casts per second and each only proccing its own skill, to spend all those casts we should aim for 15 APS, thus getting 7.5 APS for each weapon individually.

-IMPORTANT: we should not go over 15 APS, or the casts wouldn't synchronise and the DPS would be reduced by around 50%.
-The spoiler below has an example I've commented on the original post.
+IMPORTANT: we should not go over 15 APS, or you'd attack faster than your casts recover, so the casts wouldn't synchronise and the DPS would be reduced by up to 50%.
+The example below shows how it can be a bad option for us.

-That's an extreme case, but it shows that if your APS goes over your proc rate just by a tiny bit, you can end up losing a LOT of procs (close to 50% in our case, as instead of one cast every 0.55s you get one every 1s).
-Also note that this doesn't happen when your APS is less than your maximum procs per second, as your procs will recover faster than you attack.
+That's the case when you're using only one Cospri, but it shows that if your APS goes over your maximum proc rate just by a tiny bit, you can end up losing a LOT of procs.
+Also note that this doesn't happen when your APS is less than your maximum procs per second, as your procs will recover faster than you attack: the problem happens when you attack faster than your cooldown is recovered!

 Don't worry about random buffs that would make you go over 15APS (such as shrine, stolen buffs, ...), they're temporary.
 Just focus on your buffed APS (consider jewels, equipment, elusive bonuses and frenzy charges) and you're good.